Comprehensive Frequently Asked Questions

 (Click the plus icon for topics to expand)

 A personal injury claim may arise when you or someone you love suffers an injury caused by another negligent person or entity.
 Negligence means doing something wrong that causes someone else to get injured.
-For instance, in a car accident, the negligent driver is the driver who caused the accident.
-You also need a lawyer to assist you if an insurance carrier denies a rightful claim, regardless of who was at fault.
-At Law Office of Tammy Strohl P.A., in Naples, FL, we will take every necessary step to help you file a timely claim and recover the full compensation you and your family are entitled to.
+For instance, in a car accident, the negligent driver is the person who caused the accident.
+You also need a lawyer to assist you if an insurance carrier denies a rightful claim.
+At Law Office of Tammy Strohl P.A., in Naples, FL, we will take every necessary step to help you file a timely claim and recover the full compensation you and your family deserve.

 There is a four-year statute of limitations (time limit) for personal injury claims in Florida.
 After the time limit expires, you cannot bring a claim.
 Opportunities to get around the statute of limitations are very limited, so it’s important to contact a lawyer as soon as you think you may have been injured.

 Many people are injured more than once over the course of their lives.
 In some cases, a new injury may make an old injury worse or re-aggravate it.
 If a prior injury is bothering you after an accident, the insurance company may try to claim that your injuries are pre-existing and weren’t caused by your accident.
 We can help you challenge the insurance carrier and pursue the compensation you deserve.